spaceninja/spaceninja.com/src/pages/speaking.md

   order: 2
 ---

-I present at conferences on topics related to CSS development and architecture.
+I present at conferences on topics related to front-end architecture and CSS development.
 If you would like me to speak at your event, and you have a [code of conduct](http://rachelnabors.com/2015/09/01/code-of-conduct/) you intend to enforce, feel free to [email me](mailto:scott@spaceninja.com).

 Looking for a headshot or speaker bio?
 You can find them [at the bottom of this page](#speaker-info)